MariaAngela24/introduction-to-computer-science/lab_14.md

 6) Modify the new script so the sprite faces right and moves to the right when you press the right arrow key.

-## 2. Here be Dragons!
+## Version 1.
+Here be Dragons!

-2.1) Create a new sprite.
-Following the same steps as in part 1.1, import the costumes "dragon1-a" and "dragon1-b"
+7) Create a new sprite.
+Following the same steps as in part 1a and 1b, import the costumes "dragon1-a" and "dragon1-b"

-2.2) Write a script to make the sprite appear to breathe fire when the 'f' key is pressed.
+8) Write a script to make the sprite appear to breathe fire when the 'f' key is pressed.
 The sprite should switch to the "fire-breathing" costume for a few seconds, then switch back to the "normal" costume.

-2.3) Modify your code so that the dragon "attacks" the mouse pointer when the 'f' key is pressed.
+9) Modify your code so that the dragon "attacks" the mouse pointer when the 'f' key is pressed.
 When the 'f' key is pressed, the dragon should take the following actions in order:

 -   Make sure it is in the "normal" costume
 -   Point at the mouse pointer